kozyrkov/presentations/README.md

 # Presentations

-Slide decks from Cassie Kozyrkov's talks.
+Slide decks and notes from Cassie Kozyrkov's talks.